Roundtable

 With SPARC speakers including:

 - Dr. Pacificah Okemwa, a lecturer at Kenyatta University, Kenya, and Gender Lead in the ‘Building Gender Responsive Climate Resilient Communities (GECRESS)’ project that works with the Dinka people in Bor, Jonglei State, South Sudan’.
 CEGRESS is funded by SPARC-IDRC as part of its ongoing work on Gender Equity and Social Inclusion in fragile dryland environments.
-Pacificah will present key findings from the GECRESS research project during the session.
+Pacificah presented key findings from the GECRESS research project during the session.

 - Prof. Hussein M. Sulieman, a professor at the Centre for Remote Sensing and Geographical Information Systems at the University of Gadarif, Sudan.
 His research with SPARC focuses on collective land tenure systems in pastoralist regions and the dynamics of farmer-herder conflict.
 It aims to inform conflict-sensitive land governance and promote sustainable natural resource management.
-He will showcase his research on the ‘Causes and impacts of farmer-herder conflicts through a political economy and food production lens: Case study in Gadarif State, Sudan’.
+He showcased his research on the ‘Causes and impacts of farmer-herder conflicts through a political economy and food production lens: Case study in Gadarif State, Sudan’.

-- Chol Peter Bak, a researcher based at Infinity Consultancy.
+- Chol Bak, a researcher based at Infinity Consultancy.
 Chol specialises in research into pastoralism and public health in South Sudan.
-At the roundtable, he will present part of his research (unpublished) on: ‘How are pastoralists (or agro-pastoralists) adapting to climate change and shifting social dynamics in Warrap State, South Sudan’, with a focus on how agro-pastoralists in Gogrial East County, in Warrap State, are adapting to climate change and conflict.
+At the roundtable, he presented part of his research (unpublished) on: ‘How are pastoralists (or agro-pastoralists) adapting to climate change and shifting social dynamics in Warrap State, South Sudan’, with a focus on how agro-pastoralists in Gogrial East County, in Warrap State, are adapting to climate change and conflict.

 - Aishatu Bashir Ardo, founding member and a trustee at the Fulbe Development and Cultural Organization (FUDECO), a partner in the SPARC-IDRC project on Gender Equity and Social Inclusion.
 Aishatu is a lecturer at Taraba State University, Nigeria, and a PhD student in Animal Production Physiology with specialisation in Dairy Production.